krishauser/Klampt/Cpp/docs/Tutorials/Grasping-Simulation-Python.md

 ### 2. Set approach direction & starting position

 You may set an approach direction as a unit vector on the hemisphere.
-By using spherical coordinates, define an unit vector using (theta, phi).
+By using spherical coordinates, define a unit vector using (theta, phi).
 ```python
 theta = np.pi
 phi = np.pi/6